aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/protect-or-encrypt-a-document/encrypt-a-document/_index.md

 ﻿---
-title: Encrypt a Document – Aspose.Words for Python via .NET
+title: Encrypt a Document in Python
 articleTitle: Encrypt a Document
 linktitle: Encrypt a Document
 description: "Aspose.Words for Python via .NET allows you to encrypt your document using appropriate encryption algorithms for specific document formats."